Atomic scale coherent manipulation of the electron spin in semiconductors

 To achieve this ambitious goal, I will develop a novel approach based on a unique scanning tunnelling microscopy technique which allows for the engineering, excitation, and optical detection of single spin resonance.
 This approach provides a solution to the current lack of tools capable of:

-1. Simultaneously recording the atomic and electronic structure of defects
+1. Simultaneously recording the atomic and electronic structure of defects.

-2. Measuring their optoelectronic response
+2. Measuring their optoelectronic response.

-3. Assessing the coherence properties of their spins
+3. Assessing the coherence properties of their spins.

 Using this tool, it will be possible to not only determine the role of the environment on spin coherence but also to engineer it by deterministically moving localization centres over the surface, creating tailored ensembles of localized spin states.

-I will use 2D semiconductors which, being chemically stable and “all surface,” are systems that can naturally be addressed, manipulated, and engineered using local probe techniques.
+I will use 2D semiconductors which, being chemically stable and “all surface”, are systems that can naturally be addressed, manipulated, and engineered using local probe techniques.
+OneSPIN has the potential to open new opportunities in the fields of material science, quantum information, and semiconductor-based quantum technologies.

 Financiële details & Tijdlijn